rf8f76e33/apijam-FS/Labs/Core/Lab 10 Introduction to API BaaS Backend-as-a-Service/README.md

     -   select * where sourceType = 'VISA' and amount < 500
     -   select * where source contains 'Checking'

-    e.
-These queries can also be provided as parameters to the GET API by using the ‘ql’ query parameter.
+*  These queries can also be provided as parameters to the GET API by using the ‘ql’ query parameter.
 Switch to the browser tab used to issue GET API calls directly against the BaaS.

-    f.
-Call the GET API as follows to get payments with a source of 'VISA'
+*  Call the GET API as follows to get payments with a source of 'VISA'

 > https://apibaas-trial.apigee.net/{your-org}/finance/payments?ql=select%20*%20where%20sourceType=%27VISA%27